 Knowing personally and loving wholly the precious Savior IS the first and foremost goal of life.
 While such things as marriage and motherhood are, for many, the outworking of this goal, marriage in and of itself doesn’t make a life complete.
 It doesn’t signal the beginning of “real life.”
 It is simply a way God has ordained for some–I’d even venture to say most, but certainly not all–to better glorify Himself.
 Personal fulfillment, joy and happiness aren’t obtained solely through the finding of a life partner.
 If this is the only thing one is hoping for, waiting idly for, or even preparing solely for, something is severely wrong.
 Nowhere in scripture does God command or even suggest that marriage is the “IT” thing in the life of anyone–not even young women.
 In fact, the verses speaking specifically to unmarried women say the opposite–single women should be concerned wholly and completely with learning of, loving and serving their Heavenly Father, not waiting expectantly for life to truly begin with the appearance of Prince Charming.

-It seems there is a rash among Christian young women to see their lives as being in a holding pattern until they get married.
+It seems there is a rush among Christian young women to see their lives as being in a holding pattern until they get married.
 I know many–far too many–young ladies who prepare in every way and form they can think of, expecting to get married right after high school, because, well, isn’t that what we’re supposed to do?
 Some of us grow up often thinking that all we want to do in life is be a wife and mother… so why think of or plan for anything else?
 We do a good thing in learning basic and sometimes advanced housekeeping skills as we get older, and often, for Christian young women raised (rightly so) to revere and respect the position of wife and mother, this is the thing into which we pour our whole selves while we wait.

 Sometimes, though, the waiting is longer than we thought it would be when we were 16.
 We reach the end of high school and our knight in shining armour hasn’t yet arrived on his white steed, so we wait another year or so, knowing he’ll drop from the sky soon… right?
 Two years pass… and three… and five… and… before you know it, some have been single for much longer than they expected.
 They’ve been waiting at home doing everything they can to prepare for marriage–learning to cook, care for children, keep a home.
 They far surpass the basic housekeeping skills and have become a homemaker any young man would be blessed to have loving him and keeping his home.
 But some of them are beginning to wonder–what do I do with these single years as a whole?
 Have I possibly spent these past years waiting for something never meant to complete me in the first place?